enova003/EthanN-Front-End-Webpage/README.md

 My webpage was designed using HTML, CSS, and JavaScript, and it can be found here: https://cs.odu.edu/~cs_enova003/

-The schools original homepage can be found using this link: https://hshawks.com/
+The school's official homepage can be found using this link: https://hshawks.com/